Vyral/base-template/_posts/2019-03-11-how-we-created-a-powerful-community-network.md

 We invited people we know—database members, vendors, partners, colleagues, and essentially all types of business owners—to a mastermind session.
 While attendees enjoyed food and drinks, we were able to go around the room and have everyone introduce themselves, say what they’re good at, and also share what they struggle with.&nbsp;

-Everyone worked together and shared brilliant ideas, and a wonderful network coalesced before us. **By implementing your own BOSS event, you’ll be able to add value, give back, meet people, and share and learn new ideas.**
+Everyone worked together and shared brilliant ideas, and a wonderful network united before us. **By implementing your own BOSS event, you’ll be able to add value, give back, meet people, and share and learn new ideas.**

 If you have any questions or would like more information, feel free to reach out to us.
 We look forward to hearing from you soon.<br>&nbsp;